-Here are several resume objective examples to give you some inspiration for your own resume writing.
+5 resume objective examples to give you some inspiration for writing your own resume objective.

 This resume objective example would be used if you were applying to a specific job at a specific company.
 If you know exactly the title of the position you are seeking and the company where you would like to work, it is perfectly reasonable to be very specific in your job objective, noting the exact job tile and the company name.

-When your job fits into many different industries (such as administrative assistant), by noting the industry that is of interest to you, you communicate to the employer that you are not just any administrative assistant, you are an administrative assistant who already has an excellent understanding of that company's industry.
+When your job fits into many different industries (such as administrative assistant), by noting the industry that is of interest to you, you communicate to the employer that you are not just any administrative assistant, you are an administrative assistant who already has a genuine interest in that company's industry.

 5. To obtain employment with an organization that will benefit from my exceptional customer service, problem solving, planning and organizational skills.